Quick Response Grant Program Guidelines

 After the report is received and accepted, the researcher may submit original receipts for reimbursement, up to the amount stated in the acceptance letter, in accordance with University of Colorado rules.
 Researchers submitting late reports may forfeit reimbursement.

 Quick Response Research Reports will be edited to Center style and published on the Natural Hazards Center website as well as in other electronic and print forms.
 Most Quick Response-funded researchers go on to publish final results in academic journals or reports.
-The researcher must acknowledge Center support in all publications resulting from their Quick Response Program grant and provide a reprint of those publications to the Center library.
+The researcher must acknowledge Center support in all publications resulting from their QR-funded research and provide an electronic link or reprint of those publications to Jennifer Tobin.